gnzlbg/scattered/README.md

 T value = *scatteredVector.begin();
 ```

-These are the same caveats of `std::vector<bool>`.

 ##### Main idea behind implementation

 Scattered relies on
 [BOOST_FUSION_ADAPT_ASSOC_X](http://www.boost.org/doc/libs/1_55_0/libs/fusion/doc/html/fusion/adapted.html)
 to adapt classes as associative Boost.Fusion sequences.
 The
 `scattered::get<key>(reference_proxy)` function returns a reference to the
-object data member associated with the key.
+object's data member associated with the `key`.

 #### Benchmarks

 The aim of the library is to maximize memory bandwidth usage for algorithms that
 iterate *sequentially* over the container.
+The following benchmarks are located
+in the `benchmarks/` directory and can be run with `make bench`.

 #### Todo: